What Is Breast Reconstruction Surgery?

 Breast reconstruction rebuilds the breast for women who have gone through a mastectomy or have parts of their breast removed.
-It can be done immediately after a mastectomy in conjunction with a breast surgeon, or performed at a later stage.
+It can be done immediately after a mastectomy in conjunction with a breast surgeon in Singapore, or performed at a later stage.

 The purpose of breast reconstruction is to help women regain their breast form and shape permanently so they don’t have to depend on external prosthesis.
 Not only does it restore balance to their chest so they can feel normal, but more importantly breast reconstruction restores a woman’s self-confidence.